-[UPDATE: all slides and codes are available here! ]
+[All slides and code from previous years are available here ]

 Goal of the course.
 Offering a broad overview of natural language processing approaches and tools, together with their applications in the social sciences.
 Learning how to properly use and evaluate them.